jnozzi/cocoadev.com/markdown/NSToolbarItemSampleCode.md

 ----

-Read the documentation on General/NSToolbar and General/NSToolbarItem.
+Read the documentation on NSToolbar and NSToolbarItem.
 Makes light work of everything, from attach a toolbar to the window to adding toolbaritems to it.
 This discussion is on the more technical aspects of toolbaritems and therefore it needs some source code that you may not understand.

-I would suggest General/NSToolbarSampleCode and this link:
+I would suggest NSToolbarSampleCode and this link:

 http://macdevcenter.com/pub/a/mac/2002/03/15/cocoa.html

 ----

-I wanted to put a progress indicator in the toolbar the app described in General/ValidatingToolbarItemsInThreadedApp.
+I wanted to put a progress indicator in the toolbar the app described in ValidatingToolbarItemsInThreadedApp.

 I didn't see any existing source code examples, and so I publish the following...

 I declared an instance variable in the threaded class (which also happens to be the view class)

-    General/NSProgressIndicator *prog;
+    NSProgressIndicator *prog;

 In the     init method of the threaded class, I created the progress indicator with the following: